Try 30 days of free premium.

 Could The Daily Show be fixed up then?
 Not sure if all the upcoming episodes need to be deleted at once or if it should be taken as a day-by-day basis, but tonight's episode is clearly not happening.

-WalkingTall wrote 29 days ago: 1
+WalkingTall wrote a year ago: 2

 It's a military radio response meaning yes sir or ma'am.

-Magitroopa wrote 29 days ago: 1
+Magitroopa wrote a year ago: 1

 @WalkingTall wrote: